doyaGu/libnmo/README.md

 # libnmo

 **libnmo** is a C17 library for reading, writing, inspecting, and transforming Virtools composition files (`.nmo`, `.cmo`, `.vmo`).
-It implements a complete serialization pipeline with a strict seven-layer architecture, symmetric read/write operations, and full compatibility with Virtools file format versions 2 through 9.
+It implements a complete serialization pipeline with a strict layered architecture, symmetric read/write operations, and full compatibility with Virtools file format versions 2 through 9.

 ---